orobardet/gitlab-ci-linter/README.md

 - If no `.gitlab-ci.yml` is detected in the git repository root, the script does noting (if installed as pre-commit hook, it will not prevent the commit).
 - The script works (or should) with any instance of Gitlab: gitlab.com or custom instance.
-- It uses the url of the remote `origin` to guess the url of the Gitlab to use
+- It uses the url of the remote `origin` to guess the url of the Gitlab to use (also works if the remote is ssh, as soon as the Gitlab respond on HTTP using the same FQDN as ssh)

 ## --help